 Now, if we are to apply sociological imagination to real life situations, it can be done in the following way: domestic violence is a frequent activity in the present scenario.
 If one woman was being abused by her husband, and it was a completely isolated phenomenon, the cause of which could be easily identified, then domestic violence could have been termed as the concerned woman’s personal trouble.
 But the moment this phenomenon becomes a widespread act, not just in a way which increases its frequency but also in a way that its cause is not just restricted to individual problems but are also inclusive of certain structures, such as patriarchal power relations, we can say that domestic violence is indeed a public issue.

 Mills says, in his book, that through the application of sociological imagination, we can rightly place ourselves in the proper historical context, and therefore understand ourselves and our lives better.
 In this way, he aims to prove the interrelation between history and biography, and how the two of these are essentially supplementary in nature.
 Just like we first need to know the historian to understand the history he writes, we also need to first realize the sociological importance of any event and then analyze it accordingly.
-This is the primary significance of the concept of sociological imagination and it helps us to not just understand the society better, but also to understand our selves as entities.
+This is the primary significance of the concept of the sociological imagination and it helps us to not just understand society better, but also to understand ourselves as entities.